 Raising the center ring is the most exciting step and needs to be executed with some care.
 Extra care should be taken on larger yurts because of the added weight of the components, length of the rafters and height of the center ring.
+Because the rafters are longer and heavier they are potentially more hazardous if dropped out of the ring.
+We therefore recommend that you enlist the help of a few friends for the yurt raising.
+10' high scaffolding in the center of the platform is highly recommended when setting up a 24' or 30' yurt to provide secure footing when raising the center ring and unfolding the top cover.
 Be sure to read this entire section before beginning.